 Martine Hoogman: Principle investigator

-I have a background in clinical neuropsychology (MSc, University of Amsterdam), and obtained my PhD by completing my thesis entitled ‘Imaging the effects of ADHD risk genes’ (Radboud University, Medical sciences).
+I have a background in clinical neuropsychology (MSc, University of Amsterdam), and obtained my PhD by completing my thesis entitled ‘Imaging the effects of ADHD risk genes’ (Radboud University, Medical sciences, 2013).

 I currently work as a junior group leader at the Department of Human Genetics, Radboud University Medical Center in Nijmegen, the Netherlands in the lab of Professor Barbara Franke.
-For more than 14 years I have been studying ADHD, looking at behavior/cognition, the brain and genes, and how they are associated with ADHD.
+For almost 15 years I have been studying ADHD, looking at behavior/cognition, the brain and genes, and how they are associated with ADHD.

 I lead the largest international neuroimaging collaboration on ADHD, called ENIGMA-ADHD.
 Also, I lead a local study aimed at unraveling both the positive and deficient sides of ADHD: IMPACT2-NL.
 In 2018, I was awarded the NWO Veni grant to study the link between creativity and ADHD.

 My brother was diagnosed on and off with ADHD.
 He, and all the other patients I met during my studies, are my inspiration to learn more about ADHD.